Zookal/DocHarris/README.md

 ### Optimized for composer.org usage.
 See project [HarrisStreet](https://github.com/Zookal/HarrisStreet).

+Condition: Already installed and working Magento System.

-If you are developing on a linux machine `boot2docker` is not needed.
+If you are already working/developing on a linux machine `boot2docker` is not needed.

 Install [boot2docker](http://boot2docker.io) and [Docker](https://docs.docker.com/) itself.

-On OSX please use `brew install docker|boot2docker`
+On OSX please use `brew install docker | boot2docker`

 Download the Zookal custom [boot2docker.iso](https://github.com/Zookal/boot2docker/raw/master/boot2docker.iso.gz) which fixes vboxsf autoload and place the ISO in the correct folder of your OS.

+Shared Folders are slow in VirtualBox.
+A todo point is implementing [File system notifications for Go](https://github.com/go-fsnotify/fsnotify) into the boot2docker CLI to constantly sync the files into the VM.
+There is already some work [going on](https://github.com/boot2docker/boot2docker-cli/pulls).

 For OSX put the ISO in: `~/.boot2docker/` folder.